Covene/MerakiNewClientAlert-Covene/README.md

 - Communication Resource
 - Email Communication Resource
 - A Verified Domain or free azure domain.
-- Obtain and store your Azure Communication Resource URL in the script.
+- Obtain and store your Azure Communication Resource URL as an environment variable

 See the references below to review instructions on creating azure communication resources and setting up a domain.
 You may also use another Email solution, such as [Google's Gmail](https://mailtrap.io/blog/python-send-email-gmail/).